AritraRock/stocks-monitor/README.md

 # Password Constraints in Django Application

-This repository contains a Django application that enforces certain constraints on passwords to enhance security.
+This repository contains AUTH_PASSWORD_VALIDATORS that enforces certain constraints on passwords to enhance security.
 Below are the constraints defined in the application's settings:

-- **User Attribute Similarity Validator**: Ensures that the password is not too similar to user attributes such as username or email.
-- **Minimum Length Validator**: Requires the password to be at least 8 characters long.
-- **Common Password Validator**: Checks whether the password is a commonly used or easily guessable password.
-- **Numeric Password Validator**: Requires the password to contain at least one numeric character.

-## Usage

-When creating or updating your password, make sure it meets these constraints to ensure the security of your account.

 ## How to Ensure Compliance